DJDanl/cpp-docs.pt-br/docs/dotnet/utility-stl-clr.md

 ## <a name="make_pair-stlclr"></a><a name="make_pair"></a>make_pair (STL/CLR)

-Faça `pair` um a partir de um par de valores.
+Crie um `pair` de um par de valores.

 ### <a name="syntax"></a>Sintaxe